nytopop/blip/README.md

   </a>
 </p>

-A Rust framework for writing fast and highly resilient in-process gRPC service meshes.
+A crate for writing fast and highly resilient in-process gRPC service meshes.

 # Status
 extremely alpha, you probably shouldn't use this